annaimpel/DATA550/README.md

+***After forking and cloning this repository, run 'make' in the terminal.
+This will synchronize your package library and build the report.***

 `code/Input.R`
 - Imports data set, specifying column/variable types
 - Mutates data set to create version that changes all '0' algal colony counts to NA